vitei/Usagi/README.md

 By [modifying the ECS design pattern](https://github.com/vitei/Usagi/wiki/Component-entity-system-coding) to put a hierarchy at its core we believe we have created a paradigm which is far more practical when trying to manage the complex interactions required in a modern game, as well as improving multi-threading potential.

 The word Usagi is Japanese for rabbit.
-Rabbits are quick, nimble and light, and that was our goal for the engine; as other studios were increasingly switching to third party engines, ignoring performance considerations due to the power offered by modern hardware, Vitei was developing for Nintendo platforms, creating games with games with limited scope but high technical demands; so we set about creating our own engine.
+Rabbits are quick, nimble and light, and that was our goal for the engine.
+Vitei was developing  games limited in scope but with high technical demands for Nintendo platforms, so we set about creating an engine suited to those titles.

 Technical limitations were the biggest threat to what we were able to accomplish, and so,  Every aspect of Usagi's design was driven by these considerations.